Zion-Holdings/zion.app/docs/AUTOMATION_OVERVIEW.md

 - **Configuration:** `.github/workflows/track-todos.yml`.

 These automations aim to streamline development workflows, improve code quality, ensure dependencies are kept up-to-date, and make deployment processes more reliable and efficient.

+## 4. Marketing Automation

+- **Automatic Blog Promotion:** When scheduled jobs generate and publish a new blog post, a Supabase Edge Function (`share-blog-post`) tweets the article link using the post's `tweetSummary`.
+This is triggered from `process-scheduled-jobs` after publishing.

 ```